pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-stack-references/index.md

 This post covered the following recommended practices for working with Pulumi:

 * **Export the minimum of what's needed** from your stacks.
 It's not difficult to add stack outputs later, and you can do it with no impact to existing infrastructure.
-* **Be judicious in the use of stack references.** Each stack reference introduces a small bit of latency in Pulumi operations, so reduce stack references where possible.
+* **Be judicious in the use of stack references.** Reducing stack references where possible helps keep projects from becoming overly coupled together, much in the same way as minimizing stack outputs.
 * **Use a structured data object for large numbers of values that need to be referenced.** This enables Pulumi to retrieve all the data with a single call, but be aware you'll need to write extra code to understand the data structure in the referring stack.
 * **Parameterize your stack references.** Don't hardcode organization, project, or stack name values.
-Instead, pass these in as configuration values (with default values applied, if applicable).
+Instead, pass these in as configuration values (with default values applied, where applicable).
+* **Plan to build mechanisms to handle cascading stack updates.** Using the Pulumi Service's webhook functionality can be useful here.
+Frequent instances of cascading updates might be an indicator that your project structure needs to be revisited for optimal resource partitioning.

 The next post continues in the "Zephyr universe," but breaks from discussing IaC recommended practices to look at an oft-overlooked use case for Pulumi: streamlining local testing.